islamazhar/CASPER/README.md

 # CASPER
+CASPER, is a framework that enables websites to detect unauthorized login attempts using stolen passkeys.
+CASPER is short for <ins>C</ins>apturing p<ins>AS</ins>skey com<ins>P</ins>romise by attack<ins>ER</ins>.
 This repository  contains 1) prototype implementation of CASPER in GO, and 2) scripts of the detection effectiveness of CASPER run using PRSIM model checking tool.

 ## Background
 Synced passkeys are a user-friendly solution for account recovery where passkey management services (PMS) from Apple, Google, Microsoft back up users’ FIDO2 private signing keys to their cloud storage.
 This solution, however, exposes passkeys to the potential risk of PMS cloud storage compromise.
 Unfortunately, existing designs are unable to eliminate such a risk without reintroducing account recovery issues, leaving resulting abuse of leaked passkey difficult to detect.

-## CASPER framework
-In this work, we propose a new detection framework, CASPER, which enables websites to detect unauthorized lo- gin attempts by making passkeys stolen from PMS identifiable.
+Therefore we propose a new detection framework, CASPER, which enables websites to detect unauthorized login attempts by making passkeys stolen from PMS identifiable.

+## Results
  Our analysis shows that CASPER provides compelling detection effectiveness, even against attackers who may strategically optimize their attacks to evade CASPER’s detection by leveraging useful information obtained from data breaches that many web services experience today.
 We also show how to incorporate CASPER seamlessly into the existing passkey backup, synchronization, and authentication processes while introducing only minimal impact on user experience, negligible performance overhead, and minimum deployment and storage complexity for the participating parties

 ## Requirements
 - GO v1.23.1